Night sweats causes explained with treatments

 - They begin abruptly and do not have an identifiable cause, such as menopause, stress, or changes in room temperature.

-- They continue despite the implementation of home remedies or modifications to lifestyle.
+- They continue despite the implementation of home remedies or lifestyle modifications.

 FAQs